harcokuppens/clean-classic-helloworld/resources/CleanIDE-wine-app-MacOS/README.md

 wine "Clean 3.1/CleanIDE.exe" "somedir\myproject.prj"
 ```

-## Create MacOS app for Windows CleanIDE GUI app
+# Create MacOS app for Windows CleanIDE GUI app running with wine on Linux or MacOS

-Requirements:

-- wine \
-  on MacOS you an easily install wine using homebrew with the command:
+First you need to install wine.
+On MacOS you an easily install wine using homebrew with the command:

   ```bash
   brew install wine-stable
   ```

-# Create MacOS app for Windows CleanIDE GUI app running with wine on Linux or MacOS

-Using the Platypus app you can easily create a MacOS application from a script.
+Using the Platypus app you then can easily create a MacOS application using the `create-app.bash` script.
 We
 use it to create a MacOS application
 [`CleanIDE.app`](https://github.com/harcokuppens/clean-classic-helloworld/releases/download/macOS_application/CleanIDE.app.zip)
 for the Windows CleanIDE.exe which runs in the background with wine.